 Antifreeze products for automotive use containing propylene glycol in place of ethylene glycol are available.
 They are generally considered safer to use, as propylene glycol does not taste as good and is converted in the body to lactic acid, a normal product of metabolism and exercise. glycol has been used for many years as the freezing point of water is depressed when mixed with propylene glycol owing to the effects of dissolution of a solute in a solvent (freezing-point depression).
 In general, glycols are non-corrosive, have very low volatility and very low toxicity; however, the closely related ethylene glycol (a key ingredient in antifreeze) is toxic to humans and to many animals.

 Like ethylene glycol, propylene glycol is able to lower the freezing point of water, and so it is used as aircraft de-icing fluid.
-Water-propylene glycol mixtures dyed pink to indicate the mixture is relatively nontoxic are sold under the name of RV or marine antifreeze.
+Water-propylene glycol mixtures dyed pink to indicate the mixture is relatively nontoxic are sold under the name of RV or Marine antifreeze for winterisation.
 Propylene glycol is frequently used as a substitute for ethylene glycol in low toxicity, environmentally friendly automotive antifreeze.
 It is also used to winterise the plumbing systems in vacant structures.

 However, Propylene glycol is known to exert high levels of biochemical oxygen demand (BOD) during degradation in surface waters.
 This process can adversely affect aquatic life by consuming oxygen needed by aquatic organisms for survival.
 Large quantities of dissolved oxygen (DO) in the water column are consumed when microbial populations decompose propylene glycol.